AsadShah021/Even-Odd/README.md

 # Even-Odd
-This repository us made to generate a code to find Even and Odd numbers
+This repository is made to generate a code to find Even and Odd numbers